junyeopN/blog/docs/ffxivsimbot/indepthen.md

 # 2. Main Stat/Sub Stat Ladder
 * The formulas in [FFXIV Stat Theory](../ffxivtheory) are used.

-# 3. Main Challenges of FFXIV Simulation Bot
+# 3. Main Challenges of FFXIV Simulation Helper
 ## 3-1.
 FFXIV's Characteristics 1: Raid-Based Simulation
 Other games such as WOW and POE have DPS simulators, but they are all from games **games that focus on individual DPS.**
   * WOW's raids are 20-men, but there is almost no buffs that impact other player's DPS except the passive buffs, so their damage simulation are done on one character.